open-telemetry/opentelemetry.io/content/en/blog/2024/collecting-file-based-java-logs-with-opentelemetry/index.md

 ## Solution

-The OpenTelemetry Java Instrumentation agent now offers an easy solution to convert logs from frameworks like SLF4J/Logback or Log4j2 into OTel-compliant JSON logs on stdout with all resource and log attributes.
+The OpenTelemetry Java Instrumentation agent and SDK now offer an easy solution to convert logs from frameworks like SLF4J/Logback or Log4j2 into OTel-compliant JSON logs on stdout with all resource and log attributes.

 This is a true turnkey solution: